 print(gradient_check(f, 4))

-We never use this method in production.
-But computing partial derivative is tedious and error prone.
+We never use this method in production; however, computing partial derivative is tedious and error prone.
 We use the naive method to verify a partial derivative implementation during development.

 Mini-batch gradient descent

-When computing the cost function, we can add all the errors for the whole training dataset.
-But this takes too much time for just one update in one iteration.
+When computing the cost function, we can add all the errors for the entire training dataset.
+This takes too much time for just one update in one repetition.
 On the contrary, we can perform stochastic gradient descent which makes one W W update per training sample.
 Nevertheless, the gradient descent will follow a zip zap pattern rather than follow the curve of the cost function.
-This can be a problem if you land in a steep gradient area which the parameters may bounce to an area with a high cost.
-Stochastic gradient descent takes longer, and it may zip zag around the minima rather than converge to it.
+This can be a problem if you land in a steep gradient area where the parameters bounce to an area with a high cost.
+Stochastic gradient descent takes longer and may zip zag around the minimum rather than converge to it.

 A good compromise is to process a batch of N samples at a time.
-N is a tunable hyperparameter but usually not very critical.
+N is a tunable hyperparameter, but usually is not very critical.
 We can start with 64 which is subject to the memory consumptions.

 J=1N ∑ i (W 1 ∗x i −y i ) 2 J=1N∑i(W1∗xi−yi)2

-If the cost is very small, we may use the total cost rather than the average cost to make a better precision in the floating point math for the derivative.
+If the cost is very small, we may use the total cost rather than the average cost to make a more precise in the floating point math for the derivative.

 Back propagation

-Backpropage your loss to adjust W. To compute the partial derivatives, ∂J∂W i ∂J∂Wi , we can start from each node in the left most layer, and propagate the gradient until it reaches the rightmost layer.
-Then we move to the next layer and start the process again.
+Back propagate your loss to adjust W. To compute the partial derivatives, ∂J∂W i ∂J∂Wi , we can start from each node in the left most layer and propagate the gradient until it reaches the rightmost layer.
+Then, we move to the next layer and start the process again.
 For a deep network, this is very inefficient.
 To compute the partial gradient efficiently, we perform a forward pass and a back propagation.

 Forward pass